openapi-processor/openapi-processor-spring/docs/processor/requestbody.md

 ```

 Note that the `file` property (type `string` format `binary`) is mapped to Springs `MultipartFile`
 type.
-The generatr does not have a default mapping for the `binary` format so to get the code
+The processor does not have a default mapping for the `binary` format so to get the code
 above we have to configure it in the type mapping yaml:

 ```yaml